kontan/masync/readme.md

         )
     );

 Both of requests begin in parallel.
 If *first.txt* is much larger than *seconds.txt*, you will see the content of *second.txt* in advance of *first.txt* in the console.
 You can combine parallel and sequential tasks at will.

+Most of asynchronous object are stateless.
+It means you can reuse a asynchronous object in a variety of positions all you want.

+    var x = masync.log("Hey!");
+    masync.run(x);
+    masync.run(x);

+This code prints "Hey!" twice in console.
+You are not a cause for concern about how many event handlers the asynchronous object has.

-You can apply a asynchronous function to asynchronous data and *Callback Hell* will be expelled.
+You can apply a asynchronous function to asynchronous data.
+The following code prints "HELLO!".

+    masync.run(masync.log(masync.toUpperCase("Hello!")));

+*Callback Hells will be expelled*.
 A framework of masync is based on [Monad](http://www.haskell.org/haskellwiki/All_About_Monads) and masync is inspired by IO Monad in Haskell.
 This framework is very simple, though, thus flexible and powerful.

 ## API Reference